Best Indian Restaurant Bangkok

-There are some fine Indian Restaurants in Bangkok.
-We have listed our favorites here.
-All are good value with reasonable prices compared to western countries.
+There is plenty of great Indian food in Bangkok.
+The best Indian restaurants in Bangkok are Patiaala House, Indus, Mrs. Balbirs, Indian Hut, Royal India & Dosa King.
+All are good value at reasonable prices compared to western countries.
 The quality of the food is excellent as is the service.

 Indus is arguably Bangkok’s finest Indian restaurant.
 It has been serving exceptional quality authentic royal Mughalai style Indian cuisine for over 12 years.
 It is now Michelin rated with a plates award.